emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

   a file on the side instead with the :ref:`-gseparate-dwarf <emcc-gseparate-dwarf>` option!
 The debug information size also affects the linking time, because the debug information in all object files needs to be linked as well.
-Passing the ``-gsplit-dwarf`` option can help here, which causes clang to leave debug information scattered across object files.
+Passing the :ref:`-gsplit-dwarf <emcc-gsplit-dwarf>` option can help here, which causes clang to leave debug information scattered across object files.
 That debug information needs to be linked into a DWARF package file (``.dwp``) using the ``llvm-dwp`` tool then, but that could happen in parallel to the linking of the compiled output!
 A compatible version should be part of your emscripten distribution, for example in ``$EMSDK/upstream/bin/llvm-dwp``.
 When running it after linking, it's as simple as ``llvm-dwp -e foo.wasm -o foo.wasm.dwp``, or ``llvm-dwp -e foo.debug.wasm -o foo.debug.wasm.dwp`` when used together with ``-gseparate-dwarf`` (the dwp file should have the same file name as the main symbol file with an extra ``.dwp`` extension).